mr-fatalyst/fastopenapi/docs/api_reference/errors.md

     raise ValueError("Invalid value")
 except Exception as e:
     api_error = APIError.from_exception(e)
-    # Returns APIError with message "Invalid value" and status 500
+    # Returns APIError with status 500 and a generic "Internal server error" message
+    # (pass debug=True to include "ValueError: Invalid value" in details)
 ```

 ---